informatics-isi-edu/ermrest/user-doc/annotation.md

 `tag:isrd.isi.edu,2016:ignore`

-This key is allowed on any number of the following model elements:
+This key is allowed on any number of Schema, Table, or Column model elements.
+The only part of chaise that is using this annotation is search application.
+It does not have any effects on other applications (i.e., record, record-edit, and recordset).

-- Schema
-- Table
-- Column

 This key was previously specified for these model elements but such use is deprecated: